 The course is designed to provide a thorough grounding in the understanding of Fuel Tank Safety (FTS) related issues.
-In addition to provide a comprehensive understanding of the regulatory requirement for effective FTS compliance.
-Covering the wide range of topics required by the amendments, from the investigation of historical events driving the legislation, to its practical applications ensuring the continued airworthiness of affected aircraft, the course aims to succinctly and clearly communicate a complex and dynamic subject.
+In addition, it provides a comprehensive understanding of the regulatory requirement for effective FTS compliance.
+Covering the wide range of topics required by the amendments, from the investigation of historical events driving the legislation to its practical applications ensuring the continued airworthiness of affected aircraft, the course aims to succinctly and clearly communicate a complex and dynamic subject.

 Detailed Content / Topics – The following Subjects will be addressed

 – FTS – Background: the explosions of mixtures of fuel and air, the behaviour of those mixtures in an aviation environment, the effects of temperature and pressure, the energy needed for ignition, etc, the ‘fire triangle,

 – Regulatory Overview – SFAR 88 of the FAA and JAA Interim Policy INT POL 25/12: ignition prevention program initiatives and goals, to identify unsafe conditions and to correct them, to systematically improve fuel tank maintenance), JAA Temporary Guidance Leaflet TGL 47.